 Student progression Against % enrolled

-UG to PG NIL
+UG to PG N.A.

 PG to M. Phil.
-NIL
+N.A.

 PG to Ph.D.
-NIL
+N.A.

-Ph.D. to Post-Doctoral NIL
+Ph.D. to Post-Doctoral N.A.

 Employed

-Campus selection .
-NIL
+Campus selection N.A.

-• Other than campus recruitment
+Other than campus recruitment

-Entrepreneurship/Self-employment NIL
+Entrepreneurship/Self-employment N.A.

+- 30. Details of Infrastructural facilities

+- a) Library

-Centrally Available with a no. of books of economics.
+- Centrally Available with a no. of books of economics.

+- Departmental library for P. G. Classes.

 - b) Internet facilities for Staff & Students

 - NIL

 - c) Class rooms with ICT facility

 - NIL

 - d) Laboratories

+- NIL

+- 31. Number of students receiving financial assistance from college, university, government or other agencies

+- NIL

-- 31. Number of students receiving financial assistance from college, university, government or other agencies - NIL - 32.
-Details on student enrichment programmes (special lectures / workshops / seminar) with external experts - NIL - 33.
-Teaching methods adopted to improve student learning. - Black board method and use of LCD projector occasionally. - 34.
-Participation in Institutional Social Responsibility (ISR) and Extension activities extension activities through NSS.
+- 32. Details on student enrichment programmes (special lectures / workshops / seminar) with external experts

+- NIL

+- 33. Teaching methods adopted to improve student learning.

+- Black board method and use of LCD projector occasionally.

+- 34. Participation in Institutional Social Responsibility (ISR) and Extension activities

-All the students of the department participate in institutional social responsibility and
+- All the students of the department participate in institutional social responsibility and extension activities through NSS.

+- 35. SWOC analysis of the department and Future plans